ramochoargv/final/intro.md

 #### Location

 Standardized location data was generally sparse.
 A user has location on their profile, but it is free-form text entry.
 Each tweet can be at a "place", but most tweets have no location data.
+Only 4% of bot tweets and 10% of bot users had location-type data.
+For humans it was 2.3% of tweets and 7.2% of users.
+This negated our ability to use location to judge impact of bot tweets.

 ### 4) Additional Feature Engineering